violaberg/bling-it/README.md

 ### **Site goals**

+Site goal is to give any gem lover/ collector a chance to jump into extraordinary journey of purchasing gemstones from comfort of their own home.

 * Offer a fully responsive user-friendly site to browse through.
 * Implement fully functional features.
+* Aim to curate a diverse and exceptional collection of gemstones.
+* Provide detailed information about each gemstone.
+* Create a user-friendly interface with intuitive navigation and robust search capabilities.
+* Create a responsive design for seamless browsing across devices.
+* Implement a secure checkout process.
+* Implement a wishlist feature.
+* Offer ability to leave a review and read other user reviews.
+* Implement SEO best practices to improve visibility in search engines and leverage digital marketing strategies.

 ### **Opportunities**

 Opportunity | Importance | Viability/Feasibility
 ---|---|---
-Age verification | 5 | 5
 Newsletter list | 3 | 5
 User register/login | 5 | 5
 User profile | 3 | 1
-User ability to add photos to gallery | 2 | 3
-User ability to delete previously added photos | 2 | 3
 User reviews | 5 | 5
+User messages for actions taken | 5 | 5
 Full CRUD funcionality for user | 5 | 5
 Full CRUD funcionality for admin | 5 | 5
-Admin login via front end | 5 | 5
+Admin login | 5 | 5
+Product filters/searching | 5 | 5
 Password recovery | 5 | 5
-Reservation management system for admin | 5 | 3
-User ability to book a tour online | 5 | 5
-User ability to edit/cancel booking online | 3 | 3
-Booking confirmation on site | 5 | 5
+Order confirmation on site | 5 | 5
-Booking confirmation by email | 5 | 5
+Order confirmation by email | 5 | 5
-Booking reminder by email | 3 | 3
-Visible booking for logged-in user | 3 | 2
-Option to pay for booking online | 3 | 1
+Option to safely pay for order with Stripe | 3 | 1
+Delivery information 4 | 4
+Order history in profile | 3 | 3
+Special offers | 5 | 5
 About page | 5 | 5
 Contact form | 5 | 5
 Social media links | 3 | 5
+SEO implementation | 5 | 5
-Terms & conditions | 3 | 3
+Privacy Policy | 3 | 3
-Wine blog | 2 | 2
+FAQ | 2 | 2
+Gemstone blog 1 | 1
 ---|---|---
 Total |95|96

 ## **Scope plane**

 Due to a incredible amount of new knowledge and deadline for this project as for anything in life and to avoid scope creep, I used MoSCoW method to keep project on track and concentrate on delivering fully functional site.
 Unfortunately, since beginning of the project I knew I won't have time to implement everything I would like so decided to leave some features for future development.
+During development some features might be added/ discarded and some design changes are possible.

 * Must Have:
+    + Admin login
+    + Purchase total
+    + Product list
+    + Individual product page
+    + Order confirmation
+    + Personal and payment information safety
+    + Payment information
+    + View items in bag
+    + Add a product
+    + Edit/update a product
+    + Delete a product
-    +
+    + Contact details

 * Should Have:
+    + User register
+    + User login/logout
+    + Personalized profile
+    + Adjust bag items
+    + Specials
+    + Sorting list
+    + Product search
+    + Search results
+    + Order confirmation by email
-    +
+    + Contact form

 * Could Have:
+    + Sorting multiples
+    + Gemstone type
+    + Wishlist
+    + Rating
+    + Leave a review
+    + Edit/update review
+    + Delete a review
+    + Email confirmation after registration
+    + Password recovery
-    +
+    + Subscription

 * Won't Have:
     + Bling It blog